 While it’s true that paid advertising can bring purchase-ready consumers to your website, SEO can bring qualified visitors to your website at any stage of their purchase journey.

 SEO allows you to answer your audience’s questions, help them weigh their options, and ultimately, convert.
 It all comes down to knowing the real ways your audience is searching.
-If you know what words and phrases your audience is using to find what you offer, what devices they’re searching from, and where they’re searching from, you can create highly targeted content that converts or assists conversions.
+If you know what words and phrases your audience is using to find what you offer, what devices they’re searching from, and where they’re searching from, you can create highly targeted content that converts, assists conversions, and overall improves your SEO ROI.

 If you’ve looked into SEO before, you may have heard the phrase “it’s a marathon, not a sprint” in reference to how long it takes to see results from SEO.